Manel-Lab/MVA_DC_scRNAseq/README.md

 ## Singularity usage

-A Singularity container is provided, with every tool pre-installed to run the pipeline, and it is recommended for reproducibility.
-You can get the container from Sylab :
+A Singularity recipe is provided in the ``conf`` directory, and it is recommended to build a singularity container from it for reproducibility.
+You will need superuser rights to do so.
+You can do that using the command :

-``singularity pull library://kdeazevedo/default/mva_dc_scrnaseq``
+``singularity build Your_container_name conf/Singularity_file.txt``

 The Singularity version used was 3.5.3.
 If you wish, you can also build the Singularity container yourself with the Singularity file provided, in ``conf/Singularity_file.txt`` (superuser rights necessary) :